yukai-yang/R6DS/README.md

 But of course, the example is somewhat “stupid” as you can solve the same problem by using some global variable.
-However, in many other cases, to global variables make the program … eh… you know the feeling…
+However, in many other cases, too many global variables make the program … eh… you know the feeling…